eepysheepyy/eepySheepyy_Bot/README.md

 ### OBS:
 - Links to OBS Websockets, OBS Functions independently from the rest of the bot
 - Websockets respond to Commands
+- !connect to reconnect to OBS at anytime!

 ---------

 # Planning Phase 2 - Planning to Work on over April

-- Rule 6 'Moderation' - There will be a sub-set of Automod which will jokingly react to messages that breach rule 6.
 - The Rule 6 Game - Will be rebuilt, it is a quite complex system which will take me a bit to reconstruct on a different language!
 - Unlurk Powers - Will be re-added, with hopefully a little flair, and maybe some Discord interactions (?)
 - Websockets interact with Stagify - Will be rebuilt, it is a quite complex system which will take me a bit to reconstruct on a different language!